xendit/xenissuing-ios/README.md

 # Xenissuing

 This SDK comprises of the following modules :
-- XenCrypt: this module handles encryption between XenIssuing and your iOS application.
+- SecureSession: this module handles encryption between XenIssuing and your iOS application.
 ## Requirements

 To be able to use XenIssuing, you will need to use the public key provided by Xendit.